vitrivr/cottontaildb/README.md

 Remaining parameters will be documented in a future version of this file.
 Check `ch.unibas.dmi.dbis.cottontail.config` package for code documentation of the configuration parameters.

+### Connecting to Cottontail DB
+Communication with Cottontail DB is facilitated by gRPC.
+By default, the gRPC endpoint runs on __port 1865__.
+The server provides three different services: one for data definition (DDL), one for data management (DML) and one for queries (DQL).

+To connect to Cottontail DB, use the gRPC library of your preference based on the programming environment you use.
+For example, in Kotlin, a connection could be created as follows:

+``
+    val channel = ManagedChannelBuilder.forAddress("127.0.0.1", 1865).usePlaintext().build()
+    val dqlService =  CottonDQLGrpc.newBlockingStub(channel)
+    val ddlService =  CottonDDLGrpc.newBlockingStub(channel)
+    val dmlService =  CottonDMLGrpc.newBlockingStub(channel)
+``

 ## Credit
 Cottontail DB is based on the ideas presented in the following papers: